top of page

 Inhalable particles are those that are generally larger in size, typically with a diameter less than 100 micrometres (100 μm).

 Respirable particles are much smaller in size, typically with a diameter less than 10 micrometres (smaller than 2.5 µm).
-It is these particles which pose the greatest risk as our
+It is these particles which pose the greatest risk as our bodies aren’t capable of expelling them, they can penetrate the body’s natural defences in the upper respiratory tract and can enter the bloodstream, causing potential systemic effects.

 Australian Standards and The Clean Shaven Mandate

-Australian standards, notably AS/NZS 1715:2009, explicitly underscore the importance of being clean-shaven during fit testing and each time a respirator is worn.
+Australian standards, notably AS/NZS 1715:2009, explicitly underscore the importance of being clean-shaven during fit testing as well as each time a respirator is worn.
 This mandate is rooted in the fundamental requirement for a proper seal, a prerequisite for the respiratory protective equipment to fulfill its intended purpose.
 Compliance with this mandate aligns with the broader goal of ensuring occupational health and safety by minimizing the risk of contaminants infiltrating the mask.

 We love the WorkSafe New Zealand’s campaign called “Life Shavers, perfectly fitted masks save lives" to encourage being clean shaven when wearing respiratory protective equipment.
-Check it out, its a great message.
+Check it out, it's a great message.

 A Proactive Measure For Workplace Safety

-Clean Shaven Wearing A Respirator Is Vital
+Clean Shaven Wearing A Respirator Is Vital - Fit Testing a Beard Isn’t It!

 The insistence on being clean-shaven serves as a proactive measure in maintaining workplace health and safety.
-It acknowledges the dynamic nature of occupational environments and emphasizes the need for constant adherence to fit testing protocols.
+It acknowledges the dynamic nature of occupational environments and emphasises the need for constant adherence to fit testing protocols.
 Whether there is a change in respirator type, facial features, or workplace conditions, the clean-shaven mandate ensures that the respiratory protective equipment remains effective and continues to meet evolving job environment needs.

 Remember, you wouldn’t be required to wear respiratory protective equipment if there wasn’t known airborne contamination within your working environment.
+We need to take seriously the importance of proper fitting respiratory equipment, which is why fit testing with a beard is not recommended.

 Your health and safety is our priority